aweeraman/odyssey/README.md

 # License

-Minos is distributed under the GPLv3 license.
+Odyssey is distributed under the GPLv3 license.